 Communication is essential to every relationship, as well as any divorce.
 It might sound ironic to say that there can be a “successful divorce,” but there are ways to make a divorce easier, and the resulting solution as beneficial as it can be.
+If both you and your partner have decided on a divorce you’ll be wanting to look into getting a family law attorney to help through all the legalities of the divorce also.

 Without communication, proceedings can take months and even years- sometimes decades.
 Without talking, nothing is able to be achieved and couples may remain in a stale-mate, a sort of purgatory, until they’re willing to speak in a way that will promote thoughtful conversation.
 Divorce coach Cathy Myer identifies ” Refusing to communicate” as one of the top things to avoid during a divorce.
 In one of her articles on the subject, she writes, “It is easy to say you want to put aside anger at your spouse, and a lot easier to say that than actually do it.
 Putting that anger aside and communicating will save you money in the end.
 If you can only communicate via lawyers, you will pay a fee for every communication.
 As I said above, you will have two households to support.
 The less money you give a divorce lawyer the more left over to support those two households” (www.divorcesupport.about.com).